 About the Class

-On Sunday mornings, children age 5-11 years old are welcome to join a special class just for them!
+On the First Sunday morning of each month, children age 5-11 years old are welcome to join a special class just for them!

 They will learn simple meditations and other methods to calm their minds and ways to deal with negative feelings.
 Classes include a short discussion about everyday experiences relevant to children, guided meditation, and fun activities that foster habits such as kindness cooperation, patience and giving.